uvinw/minimal-mistakes/_posts/2017-04-19-behind the scenes javascript functions.md

 }
 ```

 In JS, all variables and functions are stored inside objects, and those in turn are stored inside more objects; until finally there is a single object that holds everything.
 This object is your usually the browser window.
 In JS, functions can be stored in and passed around like variables.
 Also, remember that functions (both constructors and instances) are objects.

-### Objects in JS
+### objects in JS

 Now objects in JavaScript consist of key-value pairs.
 To see what's in your window object, open up a browser window, or a [new fiddle](https://jsfiddle.net/6tdp5gaw/), and enter `console.dir(window)` in the console.